RolfBremer/in-dexter/in-dexter.typ

 // Copyright 2023 Rolf Bremer, Jutta Klebe
-// Use of this code is governed by an Apache License in the LICENSE.txt file.
+// Use of this code is governed by the License in the LICENSE.txt file.
 // For a 'how to use this package', see the accompanying .md, .pdf + .typ documents.